Chang Soft Matter and Microfluidics Lab

 Welcome to the Chang Lab @ Montana State University!

-Our lab works on single cell sorting.
-This includes algal cells as a promising alternative to current biofuels, hibernating bacterial cells in a population of cells within a biofilm, and host cells containing undiscovered viruses from Yellowstone.
-All of these topics fall within the realm of high-throughput discovery and evolution of new biological species with exceptional properties.
+Our work includes studying population dynamics of viruses at the single cell level, the study of hibernating bacterial cells that are dormant in biofilm populations, high-throughput antibiotic screening of bacteria and bacterial biofilms, designing 3-dimensional gastric and human intestinal organoids-on-a-chip, and building bacterial biofilms using colloidal engineering.
+We aim to apply drop-based microfluidics for the high-throughput discovery and evolution of new biological species with exceptional properties.
 We are also interested in single cell genomics, which encompasses "omics" or next-generation sequencing of genomes, metabolites, and proteins in biology.

-Much of our work involves drop-based microfluidics, a unique method that creates picoliter-sized, monodisperse emulsions in which we can encapsulate and assay single cells.
-We need a high-speed camera to view the drops being formed.
-Here are videos of some ways in which we can manipulate drops (these videos are slowed down by 1000):
+We use drop-based microfluidics, a unique method that creates picoliter-sized, monodisperse emulsions.
+Here are videos of some ways in which we can manipulate drops.